 The Foss Village difference starts with the not-for-profit culture.
 Every action, of every day, is resident focused.
 Here are some examples of what makes life at Foss unique:

 - A resident rises at 9:30 in the morning.
 He will have breakfast made to order, after his first cup of coffee.
 Two scrambled eggs, fruit and toast…or maybe a waffle with strawberries.

 - An outing to the library, to get the latest thriller, is just across the street.

 - There is nothing like planting seedlings in the spring, and harvesting cucumbers, tomatoes, and pumpkins throughout the summer and fall.
 And then, getting to carve the pumpkins right before Halloween.

 Foss also has a unique restorative program.
 A dedicated staff member works with residents on an individually created OT/PT program.
 This restorative program provides residents the opportunity to work on their strength, balance and stamina on a regular schedule.

-As a resident ages in place, and their care needs change or increase, they are assessed by our nursing staff to re-evaluate their service plan.
-If the resident’s care needs exceed the services the Village can provide, they have priority for moving to our Long Term Care or Memory Support, or we will help them find another care setting.
+As a resident ages in place, and their care needs change or increase, they are assessed by the assisted living nursing staff to re-evaluate their service plan.
+If the resident’s care needs exceed the services the Village can provide, they have priority for moving to Long Term Care, Memory Support, or another appropriate care setting.

 Residents may bring a cat, (or) small dog and certain other small pets such as a bird to live with them, as long as the resident and/or family can care for the pet.
 Pets are also welcomed as visitors, once approved by Foss staff.